Palo Pinto County License Hearing Guide

 Possible Outcomes

-• Suspension Upheld: If the administrative judge finds that the DPS has met its burden of proof, your license suspension will be upheld.
+• Suspension Upheld: If the administrative judge rules against you, your license suspension will be upheld.

-• Suspension Overturned: If the judge finds that the DPS has not met its burden of proof, your license suspension will be overturned, and your driving privileges will be restored.
+• Suspension Overturned: If the administrative judge rules in your favor, the license suspension will be overturned, and your driving privileges will be restored immediately.

 Hardship/Restricted License in Texas